 an ERP system should be powerful enough to help you manage a global business

 From a coordination standpoint, an ERP system lets you coordinate sales, manufacturing and distribution both locally and globally to make sure every stakeholder in your supply chain stays connected and working together as efficiently as possible.
 When you coordinate well, you optimize your resources in a way that delivers to most ROI (return on investment) at all levels of the business, in all your activities.

-For example, if a U.S.-based customer places an order, and you have a production facility in China, your production team needs to be able to get the data from the purchasing order - design requirements, capacity needed, shipping info, etc. - as quickly and accurately as possible to start manufacturing.
+For example, if a U.S.-based customer places an order, and you have a manufacturing or fabrication facility in China, your production team needs to be able to get the data from the purchasing order - design requirements, capacity needed, shipping info, etc. - as quickly and accurately as possible to start manufacturing.